Writing for Impact and Influence

 - Graduate students and early-career professionals interested in increasing their marketability to employers.

 - Individuals interested in more effectively informing and influencing segments of the public, supervisors, policymakers, reporters, organizational leaders, and others.

 - E-Correspondence and writing for professional audiences

 - Action/decision memoranda and writing for diverse professional audiences

 Internet access, email account, and computer audio and video capabilities.

 The course consists of six 90-minute online modules conducted live and subsequently archived online for participant review.
-Modules are spaced at roughly two-week intervals to allow time for assignment completion.
+Modules are spaced at weekly intervals to allow time for assignment completion.
 Live attendance is recommended but not required, and the instructor can be contacted by email at any time during the course.